rocky-linux/documentation/docs/books/lxd_server/06-profiles.md

 Success!

 Configuring the Static IP is just a little different, but not at all hard.
-We need to modify the .yaml file associated with the container's connection (/10-lxc.yaml).
-For this static IP, we will use 192.168.1.201:
+You need to change the .yaml file associated with the container's connection (`10-lxc.yaml`).
+For this static IP, you will use 192.168.1.201:

 ```
 vi /etc/netplan/10-lxc.yaml
 ```

-And change what is there to the following:
+Change what is there to the following:

 ```
 network: